-2.2.1a Do you have an approved service standard(s) 1 for your Management Authority(ies)?
+2.2.1a Do you have an approved service standard(s) for your Management Authority(ies)?
 If 'No', please go to Question 2.2.1d.
-Yes No \square If 'Yes', for which services are there standards, and what are those standards? standard of issuance of export permit If 'Yes', do you have performance targets for these standards 2 ?
-If 'Yes', what are your performance targets? speed accuracy Yes No and of Do you publish your performance against service standard targets? service Yes No \square If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No - availability of funding? \boxtimes number of staff? a shortage of skille? a shortage of skills?
-If 'Yes' to a shortage of skills, which skills do you need more of?
-2.2.1b Do you have an approved service standard(s) 47 for your Scientific Authority(ies)?
-If 'No', please go to Question 2.2.1d.
+Yes No $\square$ If 'Yes', for which services are there standards, and what are those standards? issuing permi adopted.
+Timeframe fo issuing the pe Timeframe for issuing the permit is 20 days, with possibility of extension if If 'Yes', do you have performance targets for these standards ?
+If 'Yes', what are your performance targets?
+Yes No $\square$ Do you publish your performance against service standard targets?
+Yes No $\square$ If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No availability of funding? $\boxtimes$ - number of staff? $\boxtimes$ - a shortage of skills? $\boxtimes$ If 'Yes' to a shortage of skills, which skills do you need more of?
+2.2.1b Do you have an approved service standard(s) for your Scientific Authority(ies)?
+Yes No $\square$ If 'No', please go to Question 2.2.1d.
 If 'Yes', for which services are there standards, and what are those standards?
-Yes No If 'Yes', do you have performance targets for these standards 48 ?
+Timeline in decision mak ing If 'Yes', do you have performance targets for these standards ?
 If 'Yes', what are your performance targets?
-Yes No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No - availability of funding? number of staff? a shortage of skille? - a shortage of skills?
+Yes No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No

-1 For example, a time frame in which you are required to provide a response on a decision to issue or not issue a permit, certificate, or re-export certificate.
+&lt;sup>1 For example, a time frame in which you are required to provide a response on a decision to issue or not issue a permit, certificate, or re-export certificate.

-2 For example, 85% of all decisions will take place within the service standard.
+&lt;sup>2 For example, 85% of all decisions will take place within the service standard.